letsar/state_watcher/website/src/content/docs/reference/store.md

 :::tip[Rules]
 To know where the state of a Ref will be stored there are two simple rules:
-- The state of a Variable will always be created in the nearest store where it's overriden, otherwise it will be create on the root one.
+- The state of a Variable will always be created in the nearest store where it's overriden, otherwise it will be created on the root one.
 - The state of a Computed is always created in the nearest store.
 :::